troyhill/TTFF/docs/README.md

 <img src="{{site.url}}/figures/TTFFestimates.png" style="display: block; margin: auto;" />

 Figure 1.
-Observed flow through S333 and the four S12 structures during the past nine months (black line).
+Observed flows into ENP during the past nine months (black line).
 Values shown are the average combined daily flow in a given week (average daily flow at five structures, summed for each week and then divided by 7).
 Flow estimates generated using [multiple linear regression](#multiple-linear-regression) (red), [segmented regression](#segmented-multiple-linear-regression) (blue), and [principal component analysis](#principal-component-analysis) (green) are also shown.

 &nbsp;